opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 - Return to the OpenSearch directory by using `cd ..`.
 - Start OpenSearch feature/extensions branch using `./bin/opensearch`.

 During OpenSearch bootstrap, `ExtensionsOrchestrator` will then discover the extension listenening on a pre-defined port and execute the TCP handshake protocol to establish a data transfer connection.
-A request will be sent to the OpenSearch SDK Java and upon acknowledgment, the extension will respond with its name which will be logged onto terminal that OpenSearch is running on.
+A request will be sent to OpenSearch SDK for Java and upon acknowledgment, the extension will respond with its name which will be logged onto terminal that OpenSearch is running on.

 ```
 [2022-06-16T21:30:18,857][INFO ][o.o.t.TransportService   ] [runTask-0] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}